trepegorka/pprog_zadania/README.md

 # pprog_zadania
-This is not a "Clear code".
+This is not a "Clean code".
 I wrote it only for working at the exit.
 Excuse me, but I'm not doing this for myself.
 I can write it CLEAN, but not in this repository.